-Warden Interview - The Warden said if an inmate reports an allegation of sexual abuse that occurred at another facility, he will have the DW/PREA Site Coordinator send the information to the other facility head for their investigation within 72 hours.
-The inmate would be offered medical and mental health services, victim advocacy services and be monitored for retaliation.
-The facility would assist investigators at the other facility/agency by arranging an interview with the alleged victim.
+Warden Interview - The Warden said if an inmate reports an allegation of sexual abuse that happened at another facility, he would have the PREA Site Coordinator send the information to the other facility head for their investigation within 72 hours.
+The inmate would be offered mental health services, victim advocacy and monitored for retaliation.